ocwilsonchow/ocwilsonchow/README.md

 - 👋 Hi, I’m @ocwilsonchow
-- 🌱 I’m currently learning full stack web development
+- 🌱 I have been working as a Frontend Developer for 3 years
-- 💞️ I’m looking to collaborate on anything!
+- 💞️ Building beautiful software is my passion
 - 📫 How to reach me?
 Go to ocwilsonchow.com

 <!---